climba/liri-node-app/README.md

 ### Instructions

 1. Once you have installed the above packages you are almost ready to run the app.
-However, to allow the app to run you also need API keys and secrets from twitter and spotify.
+However, to allow the app to connet to the APIs you also need API keys and secrets from twitter and spotify.
 These keys will be contained in a file called .env

-2. After you have cloned the app from github, to actually run it, you will need to populate your own `.env` file.
+2. After you have cloned the app from github, to run it, you will need to populate your own `.env` file.

 3. Create a file named `.env`, add the following to it, replacing the values with your API keys (no quotes) once you have them: